 Leonard Ruben Heinrichs was born to John and Anna Heinrichs on November 4, 1918 and delivered by his Aunt Sara in Enid, Oklahoma.
 His family lived in the country and the nearest doctor was miles away.
 Shortly after he was born he cried a lot so the local doctor who was American Indian came to see how he could help.
 He put an herb in an oil lamp and passed the infant Leonard over the fumes.
 He stopped crying and had no problems after that.

-To plant a memorial tree in honor of Leonard Heinrichs, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Leonard Heinrichs, please visit our Heartfelt Sympathies Store.

 Since he grew up in a German speaking community, he had to learn English in school and therefore repeated the first grade.
 Leonard actually attended 13 schools before graduating from Enid High School.